danamini/aichat/readme.md

 ## Usage

+The app has been run on Mac and Windows ARM 64, and Windows Intel x64.
+Linux untested but possible.

+Run by typing the following command in a terminal `python app.py`

-To use this code, users should set the appropriate persona name by setting the value for `persona_name`.
+if you want to set a different persona update the value for `persona_name` in `config.py`.
 This value must match an entry in the persona dictionary, which is also in the `config.py` file.
 Users can add new personal entries in the dictionary and set the persona name to test.

-Run by typing the following command in a terminal `python app.py`

 ## Example Output